Commonwealth supported place (CSP)

 (Pay 0% of SCA)

-You repay your HECS-HELP loan through the tax system once your income reaches a certain level.
-Your debt remains, even if you do not complete your course.
-In special situations, you can apply to have the debt removed.
-See remission of debt.
+Your debt will remain even if you don't complete your course.
+However, in special circumstances, you can apply to have the debt removed.
+See remission of debt for more information.